Treaty of Fort Laramie (1851): Treaty territory

-After the Treaty
+Aftermath

 The treaty was broken almost immediately after its inception.
 In 1858, during the Pike's Peak Gold Rush, a mass immigration of miners and settlers into Colorado occurred.
 White settlers took over the treaty's established territories in order to mine them, "against the protests of the Indians."
 These settlers established towns, farms, and improved roadways.
 Before 1861, the Cheyenne and Arapaho "had been driven from the mountain regions down upon the waters of the Arkansas."
 Such immigrants competed with the tribes for game and water, straining limited resources and causing conflicts.
 The U.S. government did not enforce the treaty to keep out the immigrants.
-In 1864, Colonel John M. Chivington's armies perpetrated the Sand Creek massacre against a camp of mostly Cheyennes.
+In 1864, Colonel John M. Chivington's armies perpetrated the Sand Creek massacre against a peaceful camp of mostly Cheyennes, killing and mutilating the bodies of many men, women, and children.
 This event led to years of war between the Cheyennes and the United States.

 The situation escalated in 1854 with the Grattan affair, when a detachment of U.S. soldiers illegally entered a Sioux encampment to arrest those accused of stealing a cow, and in the process sparked a battle in which Chief Conquering Bear was killed.

 Though intertribal fighting had existed before the arrival of white settlers, some of the post-treaty intertribal fighting can be attributed to targeted mass killings of bison by white settlers and government agents.
 The U.S. Army did not enforce treaty regulations and allowed hunters onto Native land to slaughter buffalo, providing protection and sometimes ammunition.
 One hundred thousand buffalo were killed each year until they were on the verge of extinction, which threatened the tribes' subsistence.
 These mass killings affected all tribes thus the tribes were forced onto each other's hunting grounds, where fighting broke out.

 By summer 1862, all three tribes had been forced out of their shared treaty territory.
-"We, the Arikara, have been driven from our country on the other side of the Missouri River by the Sioux", stated chief White Shield in 1864.
+"We, the Arikara, have been driven from our country on the other side of the Missouri River by the Sioux," stated chief White Shield in 1864.
 The elimination of buffalo also meant that the Yanktonai Sioux moved into Assiniboine hunting grounds in North Dakota and Montana, where the Assiniboine made peace with them.